eclipse-archived/ceylon-lang.org/documentation/1.3/reference/interoperability/ee-mode.md

 Normally the Ceylon compiler will add runtime checks to the getters and setters for `late` attributes to prevent those attributes from being used before they've been initialized, or to prevent them from being reinitialized if they're not `variable`.
-In some cases, such as when the attribute gets generated as a primitive, or is nullable, it is necessary to use an extra `boolean` field to track the initialization of the attribute's field.
+In many cases this runtime check can simply use the null-ness of the underlying field to detect access before initialization, or reinitialization.
+In other cases, specifically when the attribute gets transformed into a primitive-typed field, or the attribute has a nullable type, it is necessary to use an extra `boolean` field to track the initialization of the attribute's field.

-In EE mode all runtime initialization checks are disabled, including those which could be implemented without the extra `boolean` field.
+In EE mode the compiler omits runtime initialization checks which would require an extra `boolean` field.

 The rationale for this is that frameworks will inject the attribute directly into the field (not via the setter), and don't know about the boolean state tracking field, meaning that